ZeroSync/ZeroSync/docs/roadmap.md

 # History of ZeroSync

-- ZeroSync originated in [STARK relay](https://github.com/lucidLuckylee/zerosync/tree/relay), [Lukas'](https://github.com/lucidLuckylee) bachelor thesis at TU Berlin in which he proved the headers chain of Bitcoin.
-This research was funded by [Geometry](https://geometryresearch.xyz).
+- In February 2022 [Lukas George](https://github.com/lucidLuckylee) started [STARK relay](https://github.com/lucidLuckylee/zerosync/tree/relay), his bachelor thesis at TU Berlin, in which he proved the headers chain of Bitcoin.
 - In July 2022 [Robin Linus](https://github.com/robinlinus) joined the project to grow it into a full chain proof.
+- [Geometry Research](https://geometryresearch.xyz) offered a grant to fund the development.
 - [Ruben Somsen](https://medium.com/@RubenSomsen/snarks-and-the-future-of-blockchains-55b82012452b) gave the project its name ZeroSync.